markckim/Contour_Tracing/README.md

 Contour_Tracing
 ===============

 An implementation of the Moore Neighborhood algorithm used to trace the contours of a given image and output a JSON (or plist) file of the resulting pixel coordinates.
+If an image is made up of distinct polygons, the coordinate data for each polygon will be placed in separate arrays.
+Coordinate data is of the form @"{x,y}".
+This data can be parsed from an iOS application using code(CGPointFromString).

-In order to use, follow these steps:
+In order to use the program, follow these steps:

     debug_constants.h